sathovsepyan/game-store/README.md

     <td>  </td>
     <td>  </td>
     <td> Browse of games, the store itself where the games can be bought.
 Including the search of games, and games should have a category.
-Inventory of games acquired by a given player

  </td>
     <td>  </td>
     <td>  </td>